aayvazyan-tgm/RouterManagementProject_RockTheNet/docs/libraries.rst

 Guice
 ~~~~~
-Guice is a open source Dependency (DI)Injection framework that simplifies DI.
+Guice is a open source Dependency Injection (DI) framework that simplifies DI.

 log4j